 - Watco Danish Oil

 We got the 2×8 boards pre-cut, so building the main box frame was as easy as screwing four of them together with the corner brackets, while doing my best to keep it square and the ends flush.
+You could also put these together without the corner brackets – just overlap the edges of the boards, and screw through the end surface of one into cut end of the other, on all four corners.
+If you opt for this method you may want to pre-drill the holes to keep the cut end you are screwing into from splitting.

 We used the 2×4’s to build a cap for each box.
 This required some more specific measuring and a miter cut on each end for the corners.
 There was some complex math for a beginner involved here, which Hubby helped with.
 How long to make each cap?
 The 2×8’s we used for the frame were 1.5″ thick, and the 2×4 would sit flush across the top of them.
 The width of the 2×4 is actually 3.5 inches.
 So take the width of the 2×4, subtract the thickness of the 2×8, and split that difference to calculate the overlap for each end of the cap: 3.5 – 1.5 = 2/2 = 1.
 So the cap should be 1 inch longer on each end than the edge of the box it is sitting on.